 These days it seems like everyone has THE PERFECT or THE BEST recipes for everything so if you don’t believe me, I get it.
 I won’t tell you this is the most perfect fudge brownie in the world because just like everyone’s perfect chocolate chip cookie is different, so is their perfect brownie.

 This is, however, MY perfect fudge brownie.
 There is nothing I want more or less of in it, it’s exactly how I would describe the perfect brownie to be.

-What do I need to make the perfect fudge brownies?
+Ingredients to make the perfect fudge brownies:

 - Butter: the butter gets melted so it doesn’t matter if it’s cold but it is quicker if the butter is already soft.

 - Chocolate: you can use milk chocolate, semi-sweet chocolate or dark chocolate.
 I prefer semi-sweet for this recipe and I’m partial to Ghirardelli or Guittard Chocolate.